-The radio supports two roles: Crypto-Officer and User.
-By design, both roles have access to all services provided by the module.
-A single PIN is used to gain access to services for both roles.
+The radio supports three roles: Crypto-Officer (CO), Key Management Facility (KMF), and User.
+By design, both the CO and User roles have access to a common set of services provided by the module, while the KMF role possess a separate set of services (OTAR).
+A single PIN is used to gain access to services for both the CO and User roles.